openebs/mayastor-docs/quickstart/configure-mayastor.md

 #### Permissible Schemes for `spec.disks` under DiskPool CR

 {% hint style="info" %}
 It is highly recommended to specify the disk using a unique device link that remains unaltered across node reboots.
-One such device link is its `UUID_number`.
+One such device link is its `UUID`.
-To get the UUID_number of a disk, execute:
+To get the UUID of a disk, execute:
 `sudo blkid`

 Usage of the device name (for example, /dev/sdx) is not advised, as it may change if the node reboots, which might cause data corruption.